|Nichlas Severinsen 8661a20622 Add section on packagin and dependencies to specification||4 months ago|

 7z x nfs_ps3_decrypted.iso

-And move the resulting folders into the appropriate folder for RPCS3:
+And move the resulting folders into a folder named after the game ID into the appropriate folder for RPCS3:

-This project is Free and Open Source Software; FOSS, licensed under the GNU General Public License version 3.
+This project is Free, Libre, and Open Source Software; FLOSS, licensed under the GNU General Public License version 3.
 GPLv3.

 Help!
 I get